 The 2017 Microbiome Summer School is a collaboration between a number of partners and sponsors all of which will contribute to make this course a success.
-Partners and sponsors include Calcul Québec, the Canada Excellence Research Chair on microbiome, Université Laval, as well as multiple CIHR Institutes such as the Institute of Nutrition, Metabolism and Diabetes, the Institute of Musculoskeletal Health and Arthritis, the Institute of Circulatory and Respiratory Health, the Institute of Genetics and the Institute of Infection and Immunity.
+Partners and sponsors include Calcul Québec, the Canada Excellence Research Chair on microbiome, Université Laval, as well as multiple CIHR Institutes such as the Institute of Nutrition, Metabolism and Diabetes, the Institute of Musculoskeletal Health and Arthritis, the Institute of Circulatory and Respiratory Health, the Institute of Genetics, the Institute of Gender and Health, and the Institute of Infection and Immunity.

 This summer school will provide an introduction to the use of bioinformatics in microbiome research as well as big data analytics applied to this field.
 Participants will initially be introduced to a range of basic tools and resources applicable to a range of subject areas.
 To enable specific exploration of resources in a particular field of interest, participants will be divided into small groups to work on a problem set by the organizers.
 The course will include training and mentoring provided by experts from the Université Laval Big Data Research Centre (BDRC), Université Laval, and faculty from other Canadian institutions such as University of Toronto, Dalhousie University, Simon Fraser University, and the University of British Columbia (from the bioinformatics.ca faculty/instructors).